 These films written by Sangster, while clearly following in the footsteps of the success of Psycho, were for the most part much more closely patterned after Gaslight, the Patrick Hamilton play (twice filmed) about a husband trying to make his wife think she is going crazy, and Les Diaboliques (1955, aka The Fiends) also about a domestic triangle in which a dead husband apparently resurfaces from his watery grave to haunt his guilt-ridden wife.
 It’s not the best of the series but in Redmond and Bruce has two really excellent actresses while Francis and Wilcox go out of their way to provide as many visually exciting ‘boo’ sequences as possible through creative use of the widescreen image.
 This may be only a low-budget thriller and the twists may be a bit mechanical (if ingenious) but there is a polished sheen to the film that compensates for the basic absurdity of the premise (the plans of the conspirators are full of holes and incredibly unlikely to succeed).
 On top of which it has been handsomely transferred to DVD so it’s well worth getting hold of if you can.

-DVD Availability: Hammer Horror Series: The Franchise Collection from Universal.
+DVD Availability: on Blu-ray from Indicator and on DVD in the Hammer Horror Series: The Franchise Collection from Universal.

 Director: Freddie Francis